Parsl/parsl/docs/quickstart.rst

 Usage Tracking
 --------------

-To help support the Parsl project we ask that users opt-in to anonymized usage tracking whenever possible.
+To help support the Parsl project, we ask that users opt-in to anonymized usage tracking whenever possible.
 Usage tracking allows us to measure usage, identify bugs, and improve usability, reliability, and performance.
 Only aggregate usage statistics will be used for reporting purposes.